dreamcatcher-tech/network/Inbox/2023-09-19 1109 HAMR GPT email responses.md

 We could attach a customers account status to the bottom of every email we send back to them - next collection, balance, next payment due.

 Could we then connect together these basic services to present compound services.

+If we could become the email server for the org, then we can provide email for free, and charge each time intelligence was done atop the data.
+We would gain access to the data and pay royalties on it.